redhat-nfvpe/kni-upi-lab/terraform/cluster/README.md

     ./openshift-install create ignition-configs --dir=<installation_directory>

 This will generate [bootstrap|master|worker].ign , that are the ignition files used for cluster generation.
 There is also an auth/kubeconfig file that will be used later for enrolling the worker nodes.
+The ignition file generation must be performed everytime you redeploy the cluster, otherwise, certificates might expire and the user shall not be able to interact with the running cluster.

 - Download the RHCOS images and place them in /var/lib/matchbox/assets directory.
 The images can be downloaded from [https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/4.1/latest/](https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/4.1/latest/) .
-You will need to download the *-installer-initramfs.img , *-installer-kernel  and the *-[metal-bios|metal-uefi]\* ones (this one depending on your BIOS/UEFI config)
+You will need to download the *-installer-initramfs.img , *-installer-kernel  and the *-[metal-bios|metal-uefi]\* ones (this one depending on your BIOS/UEFI config).
+These three images need to be stored in the following path:

--
+    /var/lib/matchbox/assets/

 ## Terraform configuration
 In order to automate the deployment of the cluster, a terraform.tfvars.example file is provided on [https://github.com/redhat-nfvpe/upi-rt/blob/master/terraform/cluster/terraform.tfvars.example](https://github.com/redhat-nfvpe/upi-rt/blob/master/terraform/cluster/terraform.tfvars.example) .
 This needs to be configured according to your needs.
 The main vars are:
 - cluster_domain